carpentries/workshop-template/README.md

    `https://owner_name.github.io/YYYY-MM-DD-type-curriculum`.
 For example, if `esciencecenter-digital-skills` is the owner, the workshop's URL will be `https://esciencecenter-digital-skills.github.io/2021-11-02-ds-gpu/`.
+   Please note that the github action that builds the website can take a few minutes to complete!

 7. Please do your work in the repository's `main` branch.
-A GitHub action is used for deployment that creates a `gh-pages` branch, see [building a Jekyll site using a GitHub Action][github-project-pages] for more information.
+A GitHub action is used for deployment that creates a `gh-pages` branch.
+See [building a Jekyll site using a GitHub Action][github-project-pages] for more information.

 ## Required information and customizing your workshop page